History of Puducherry: Early period

 The Periplus of the Erythraean Sea, of the 1st century, mentions a marketplace named Poduke or Poduca (ch.
 60).
 G.W.B.
 Huntingford identified this as possibly being Arikamedu (now part of Ariyankuppam), located about 2 mi from the modern city of Pondicherry.
 Puducherry was apparently an important destination for Roman trade with India.
 Huntingford further notes that Roman pottery was found at Arikamedu in 1937.
 In addition, archaeological excavations between 1944 and 1949 showed that it was "a trading station to which goods of Roman manufacture were imported during the first half of the 1st century AD".

 At the beginning of the 4th century AD, the Puducherry area was part of the Pallava Kingdom of Kanchipuram.
-During the following centuries different southern dynasties controlled Puducherry: in the 10th century AD. the Chola of Thanjavur took over, only to be replaced by the Pandya Kingdom in the 13th century.
-After a brief invasion by the Muslim rulers of the North, who established the Sultanate of Madurai, the Vijayanagar Empire took control of almost all the South of India, with their power lasting until 1638, when the Sultan of Bijapur began to rule over Gingee.
+During the following centuries different southern dynasties controlled Puducherry: in the 10th century AD. the Chola of Thanjavur.

 European period

 In 1674 the French East India Company set up a trading centre at Pondicherry.
-This outpost eventually became the chief French settlement in India.
+This factory outpost was made to be a manufacturing hub that eventually became the chief French East India Company settlement in India through the 19th century.

 Dutch and British trading companies also wanted trade with India.
 Wars raged among these European countries and spilled over into the Indian subcontinent.
 The Dutch captured Puducherry in 1693 but returned it to France by the Treaty of Ryswick in 1699.

 The French acquired Mahe in the 1720s, Yanam in 1731, and Karaikal in 1738.
 During the Anglo-French wars (1742–1763), Puducherry changed hands frequently.
 On 16 January 1761, the British captured Puducherry from the French, but the Treaty of Paris (1763) at the conclusion of the Seven Years' War returned it.

 In 1792, Venant of Durfort, son of the Count of Civrac, was made governor of Pondicherry, thanks to his uncle Emmanuel-Félicité, Duke of Duras, who had been made president of the compagnie des Indes in 1788.
 After an outstanding military career in Europe, Venant fought hard to destroy all revolutionary hopes in Pondicherry, as republican ideals coming from France were threatening the economic stability of the region.
 He took great care to maintain commercial relations with other European powers in the region.
 His links with England were strengthened through his marriage with Catherine Browne of Kilmor.
 Venant died in July 1792 and was buried at Our Lady of Angels in Pondicherry.

 The British took control of the area again in 1793 at the Siege of Pondicherry amid the Wars of the French Revolution, and returned it to France in 1814.
 When the British gained control of the whole of India in the late 1850s, they allowed the French to retain their settlements in the country.
 Pondicherry, Mahe, Yanam, Karaikal and Chandernagar remained a part of French India until 1954.